-- We haven’t identified our target personas very well, so we’re not sure what conversations we should be starting in the first place.
+- We haven’t identified our target personas very well, so we’re not sure what conversations to start.

-- We, or our sales compatriots, suffer from FOMO (fear of missing out) on getting the most leads we can possibly get.
+- We, or our sales compatriots, suffer from FOMO (fear of missing out) on getting the most leads possible.

-That last one is really important for sales/marketing alignment.
+That last bullet point is critical for sales/marketing alignment.
 Salespeople think they want more leads, and we’re under tremendous pressure to deliver them.
-You need to articulate to them why more focused content is better for them, and not just for you.
+You must articulate why (and how) more focused content benefits them and not just you.

 Yes, focusing your high-level, pre-funnel thought leadership on what you sell might not appeal to as many people.
 That’s okay: You’re not targeting just anyone.
-You’re targeting the people who are most likely to want good conversations with your salespeople.
+You’re targeting those most likely to want good, substantive conversations with your salespeople.

-And that increases funnel throughput before the prospective client even gets into your funnel.
+And those conversations increase funnel throughput before the prospective client even gets into your funnel.